 Facebook marketing brings exposure to real estate agents and their properties through original articles (posts) and ads displayed in the feeds of targeted audiences.
 To create an effective Facebook marketing campaign, agents create ad content that showcases listings, articles that promote their expertise, polls to engage followers, and informational posts that keep their brand top of mind.
 These are posted regularly on Facebook and tracked to gauge engagement.

 To ensure maximum reach while keeping marketing costs low, agents should leverage Facebook’s free marketing features by posting daily about listings, open houses, community information, blogs, charities, or any other information that local readers might find useful.
 Giveaways, polls, and surveys can also be used to encourage follower engagement and generate leads.

 In addition to free marketing tools, Facebook offers paid advertising.
 Agents can leverage this by “boosting” existing posts, which displays posts to Facebook users who do not follow your page, and by running ads to targeted audiences.
 Boosted posts are best for brand awareness—featuring content on an agent’s experience, specialty, and background—while paid ads are most effective for pushing leads to landing pages with detailed listing information.

-By using a marketing strategy that leverages free and paid Facebook tools, agents can increase the number of buyer leads for property listings, bring in new seller leads, and build brand awareness with new audiences.
-To get started, here are 25 Facebook advertising tips from the pros.
+By using a real estate marketing strategy that leverages free and paid Facebook tools, agents can increase the number of buyer leads for property listings, bring in new seller leads, and build brand awareness with new audiences.
+To get started, here’s an article on the best lead generation tactics for

 Costs of Facebook Marketing for Real Estate Agents

 You can market your real estate listings and services free on Facebook, but you will increase your exposure by adding paid advertising to your marketing strategy.
-Allocate $250 to $500 per month to cover the cost of boosting posts and running ads.
+Allocate $250 to $500 per month to cover the cost of boosting real estate facebook posts and running ads.